 High-Quality Instruction in Social Studies

 Like other core subjects, there have been shifts in social studies instructional practices over the past decade.
 Instructional focus has moved to teaching skills through content.
-Rather than memorizing names and dates, students learn to analyze current or historical events and issues are highlighted in this section.
+Rather than are highlighted in this section.

 Practices around